Valuable Monet Jewelry Marks: Identification & Dating Guide

 But it could be a piece of cake if you recognize its unique brand, designer, and patent marks.
 That’s right!
 Monet Jewelry comes with some specific marks that can help you not only identify but also date it.

-So, make sure you have your Monet Jewelry piece with you, as we’re going to take a closer look at its marks and much more!
+So, make sure you have your Monet Jewelry piece with you, as we’ll examine its marks, hallmarks, designs, and much more!

 Key Takeaways

-• The early 1920s Monet jewelry had a simple, textual logo, which evolved to licensed copyright & patent marks in the 1950s.
+• The early 1920s Monet jewelry had a simple, textual logo, which evolved to licensed copyright and patent marks in the 1950s.

-• Old & REAL Monet jewelry had an etched material mark (for the metal’s composition & purity) on the clasps and hangtags.
+• Old and REAL Monet jewelry had an etched material mark (for the metal’s composition and purity) on the clasps and hangtags.

-• Different patent numbers, designer signs, location marks & triple plating sections will tell you if your Monet jewelry is real or not!
+• Different patent numbers, designer signs, location marks and triple plating sections will tell you if your Monet jewelry is real or not!

 • Vintage Monet brooches are valued at $20 – 300, with higher values of up to $500 or even more for hefty jewelry sets!

-Monet Jewelry, once named Monocraft Products Co, was one of the most popular, triple-plated gold & silver jewelry brands based in 1920s New York.
-The company was set up by two brothers – Michael & Joseff Chernow, who owned a patent for metal monograms.
+Monet Jewelry, once Monocraft Products Co, was one of the most popular triple-plated gold and silver jewelry brands in 1920s New York.
+The company was set up by two brothers, Michael and Joseff Chernow, who owned a patent for metal monograms.

 After being in business for ten years, the brothers expanded their factory to produce enameled and plated metal jewelry in the 1930s.
 Monet’s early work comprised gold-plated monogram brooches with a ‘Monocraft’ tag for handbags and jewelry.